rotationalio/rotational.io/content/english/blog/exploratory/index.markdown

 Here, we aim to develop an application that is **user-friendly and interactive** [R Shiny](https://shiny.rstudio.com/) that would enable everyone to make data based decisions **without** needing programming, statistical backgrounds or expensive subscriptions.

 We have selected Airbnb data as a base case given its extensive data (i.e location, pricing, host status, etc.).
 With this application, users (host, visitors) can analyse their needs to compare across other listings.
 There are three parts to this shiny application - Text Mining, Exploratory and Confirmatory, and Predictive Analytics.

-Please visit our website at https://ourshinypet.netlify.app/ for more details.

 #### 1.2 Objective of this report